adisbladis/lix-unit/doc/src/introduction.md

 # Introduction

-## Why use nix-unit?
+## Why use lix-unit?

 - Simple structure compatible with `lib.debug.runTests`

 - Allows individual test attributes to fail individually.

-Rather than evaluating the entire test suite in one go, serialise & compare `nix-unit` uses the Nix evaluator C++ API.
+Rather than evaluating the entire test suite in one go, serialise & compare `lix-unit` uses the Nix evaluator C++ API.
 Meaning that we can catch test failures individually, even if the failure is caused by an evaluation error.

 - Fast.